 - Urban Gun Dogs: Training Flushing Dogs for Home & Field by Anthony Roettger & Benjamin Schleider

 With some work during the coming months, you and your flushing dog will be ready to enter a Junior Hunter test.
-MSDA’s spaniel hunting tests (which, by the way, are not just for spaniels) are September 16-17, 2017.
+MSDA’s spaniel hunting tests (which, by the way, are not just for spaniels) are held in September each year.
 Other hunting tests can be found by searching the AKC events calendar.